Silver hyponitrite

 Silver hyponitrite is an ionic compound with formula Ag2N2O2 or (Ag^{+})2[ON=NO]2−, containing monovalent silver cations and hyponitrite anions.
-It is a bright canary yellow solid practically insoluble in water and most organic solvents, including DMF and DMSO.
+It is a bright yellow solid practically insoluble in water and most organic solvents, including DMF and DMSO.

 Preparation

 The compound was described in 1848.

 The salt can be precipitated from a solution of sodium hyponitrite in water by the addition of silver nitrate: